mochan42/get_next_line/README.md

 * 42 Core Curriculum
 * Level 1 in the Holy Graph
 * Passed with 105% (Mandatory part + partial Bonus : use of only 1 static variable) on 5<sup>th</sup> June 2022.
-* Please note that the 2 files main.c and my_text were not submitted as per subject rules but are present here to allow for testing of the program.

 ## Use